Pattern hair loss: Androgen-dependent

 Finasteride is a medication of the 5α-reductase inhibitors (5-ARIs) class.
 By inhibiting type II 5-AR, finasteride prevents the conversion of testosterone to dihydrotestosterone in various tissues including the scalp.
 Increased hair on the scalp can be seen within three months of starting finasteride treatment and longer-term studies have demonstrated increased hair on the scalp at 24 and 48 months with continued use.
 Treatment with finasteride more effectively treats male-pattern hair loss at the crown than male-pattern hair loss at the front of the head and temples.

 Dutasteride is a medication in the same class as finasteride but inhibits both type I and type II 5-alpha reductase.
 Dutasteride is approved for the treatment of male-pattern hair loss in Korea and Japan, but not in the United States.
 However, it is commonly used off-label to treat male-pattern hair loss.

 Androgen-independent

 Minoxidil dilates small blood vessels; it is not clear how this causes hair to grow.
 Other treatments include tretinoin combined with minoxidil, ketoconazole shampoo, dermarolling (Collagen induction therapy), spironolactone, alfatradiol, topilutamide (fluridil), topical melatonin, and intradermal and intramuscular botulinum toxin injections to the scalp.
-The drug PP405 is a potential treatment which works by stimulating follicular mitochondria.
+The drug suvomipic (PP405; JXL069) is a potential treatment which works by stimulating follicular mitochondria.
 It is currently in Phase II human clinical trials.